jkastelan/PUI2017_jlk635/HW3_jlk635/CitibikeReview_mms911.md

 Since the alloted time per trip is different for the two groups (subscribers = 45 mins, customers = 30 mins), it may be interesting to ask a different question that takes this into considerations.
 For example, Jon might ask,
 > "Are subscribers less likely to go over their alloted time compared to customers?"

+# FBB very good, this should be of help to your classmate